-approaches followed for p specific and general of The Bank is required to maintain the following genera provision in respect of classified and unclassified loans on the basis of Bangladesh Bank guidelines issued from t and advances allowances and Particulars Rate statistical methods.
-On unclassified small enterprise financing (SME) 0.25% On unclassified general loans and advances including housing finance 1% On interest receivable on loans 1% On off-balance sheet exposures 1% On unclassified loans for professionals to set-up 2% business and loans to share business On unclassified consumer financing other than 50/ housing finance, loan for professionals and loans for 5% BGs/MBs/SDs On unclassified Short Term Agricultural and Micro 2.50% Credits On Special Mention Account (SMA) except Short 0.25% to 5% Term Agricultural and Micro Credits Specific provision: On substandard loans and advances (SS) other than 20% Short Term Agricultural and Micro Credits On doubtful loans and advances (DF) other than 50% Short Term Agricultural and Micro Credits On bad / loss loans and advances (BL) 100% On substandard loans and advances (SS) other than 20% Short Term Agricultural and Micro Credits 2070 On doubtful loans and advances (DF) other than 50% Short Term Agricultural and Micro Credits 5070 On doubtful short term Agricultural and Micro 5% Credits 570 Quantitative b) Total gross credit risk Total gross credit risk exposures broken down by major t ypes of credit disclosure exposures broken down exposure of the Bank: by major types of credit Particulars In BDT Million exposure.
-Term Loan 9702.43 Overdraft 6438.63 Time Loan 5687.52 Cash Credit 1507.60 Loan Against Trust Receipts (LTR) 1870.82 Consumer Loan 586.18
+ii) Description of approaches followed for specific and general and general allowances and allowances and approaches and general and general allowances and allowances and approaches followed for provision in respect of classified and unclassified loans and advances on the basis of Bangladesh Bank guidelines issued from time to time: statistical methods.
+Particulars Rate statistical methods.
+On unclassified small enterprise financing (SME) 0.25% On unclassified general loans and advances including 1% housing finance 170 On interest receivable on loans 1% On off-balance sheet exposures 1% On unclassified loans for professionals to set-up 20/ business and loans to share business 2% On unclassified consumer financing other than housing finance, loan for professionals and loans for 5% BGs/MBs/SDs On unclassified Short Term Agricultural and Micro Credits 2.50% On Special Mention Account (SMA) except Short Term Agricultural and Micro Credits 0.25% to 5% Specific provision: On substandard loans and advances (SS) other than Short Term Agricultural and Micro Credits 20% On doubtful loans and advances (DF) other than Short Term Agricultural and Micro Credits 50% On bad / loss loans and advances (BL) 100% On substandard loans and advances (SS) other than Short Term Agricultural and Micro Credits 20% On doubtful loans and advances (DF) other than Short Term Agricultural and Micro Credits 50% On doubtful short term Agricultural and Micro Credits 5% Quantitative b) Total gross credit risk Total gross credit risk exposures broken down by major t ypes of credit disclosure , exposures broken down exposure of the Bank: by major types of credit Particulars In BDT exposure.
+Million Term Loan Overdraft 12,303.00 Time Loan 7,568.12 6,614.46 Cash Credit 1,678.16 Loan Against Trust Receipts (LTR) 1,229.54 1 • 1